AlainPaillou/JETSONSKY/README.md

 I have uploaded a new version of JetsonSky : V51_01RC

+This version absolutely needs Serfile library (thanks to Jean-Baptiste Butet who wrote this libray ; i made some small modifications for JetsonSky) to read SER file video.
+You will find it in the Serfile directory.

 This version can now support 16 bits camera capture and 16 bits SER file video format reading for post treatment.

 I have also uploaded an up to date JETSONSKY_V51_01RC_INFOS.pdf file to explain changes in JetsonSky.